Brian L. Strom: Career

-Strom is the Inaugural Chancellor of Rutgers Biomedical and Health Sciences (RBHS) and the Executive Vice President for Health Affairs at Rutgers University.
-RBHS is composed of eight schools and seven major centers/institutes, and includes academic, patient care, and research facilities.
+Strom is the Inaugural Chancellor of Rutgers Health (formerly Rutgers Biomedical and Health Sciences) and the Executive Vice President for Health Affairs at Rutgers University.
+Rutgers Health is composed of eight schools and seven major centers/institutes, and includes academic, patient care, and research facilities.
 These are most of the units of the former University of Medicine and Dentistry of New Jersey (UMDNJ), now dissolved, several Rutgers University units with health-related missions, and two research units historically co-managed by Rutgers and UMDNJ.
 The integration of these entities is designed to create a single organization that will lead to new models for clinical care and community service, educate the next generation of health care providers utilizing health care team approaches, and conduct research.
-Dr. Strom was formerly the Executive Vice Dean for Institutional Affairs, Founding Chair of the Department of Biostatistics and Epidemiology, Founding Director of the Center for Clinical Epidemiology and Biostatistics, and Founding Director of the Graduate Program in Epidemiology and Biostatistics, all at the Perelman School of Medicine of the University of Pennsylvania (Penn).
-He was honored as one of the Best Doctors in America, for each of his last eight years at Penn.